MitulMistry/mm-webdev-portfolio-v3/README.md

 3. Run `npm install` in the command line while in the project directory.
 It will install dependencies from the [package.json file](../master/package.json).
 4. To build for development and run the local dev server at http://localhost:8000, run `gatsby develop`.

+Fonts are preloaded for production builds using [gatsby-plugin-preload-fonts](https://www.gatsbyjs.com/plugins/gatsby-plugin-preload-fonts/).
+If any fonts or routes have been changed, run `gatsby develop` and `npm preload-fonts` to rebuild the font cache.

 ## Commands
 `gatsby develop` - Runs the app in development mode.

 `gatsby build` - Builds the app for production to the build folder.

 `gatsby serve` - Serve the application built for production.

+`npm preload-fonts` - Build the font preload cache (while development server is running).

 _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby Tutorial](https://www.gatsbyjs.com/docs/tutorial/part-4/#use-graphiql-to-explore-the-data-layer-and-write-graphql-queries)._